oracle/weblogic-monitoring-exporter/README.md

 After the exporter is configured, a GET to `http://localhost:8080/metrics` (or whatever port was chosen) will return the current metrics.

-## Building a Docker image
+## Build a Docker image

-If Docker is installed, you can build the image with the following command.
+If you don't want to use a pre-built image from OCR, you can use the following Docker command to build the Monitoring Exporter image.

 ```
 docker build . -t <image-name>